jahrik/home_lab/ghost/firewall.md

     * Transparent http
     * https proxy setup and handling certs
         * Uploading ca-certificates to your ubuntu machines with ansible
+* NAT
+  * Port forwarding public_ip:80 to the ghost blog

 #### Testing http proxy
 ```